DiwaliGirls with Diwali Lights: The Celebration of Light

 For one week each year, the earth shines a little brighter as millions of flickering oil-wick lamps light the planet for Diwali, the festival of lights.

-Be magically transported through rows of twinkling lamps, daintily highlighting the colorful, traditional designs on the floor and throwing golden rays of light all around.
-Imagine entering a delightfully aromatic, immaculately clean home with lots of cheery faces everywhere, laughter and platters loaded with sweetmeats and savories.
-Imagine a soothing spirit that illuminates your soul, sending waves of peace and happiness!
+Become magically transported through rows of twinkling lamps, highlighting colorful, traditional floor designs and golden rays of light.
+Imagine entering a delightfully aromatic, immaculately clean home with cheery faces, laughter and platters loaded with sweetmeats and savories.
+Imagine a soothing spirit illuminating your soul, sending you waves of peace and joy!

 Rangoli, also known as Kolam or Alpana, are geometric sand art patterns created at the main entrance of the house, a sign of welcome, inviting the Hindu goddesses to enter and bless the family.
 Embroidered door hangings hung above the door and colorful earthen lamps called diyas are lit around and inside the home, on balconies, even roof-tops, symbolizing the lamp of self-awareness and enlightenment, to quell the darkness that resides in our minds.